DanilSavine/memorization-data-extraction-attacks-fine-tuned-llms/README.md

 # Memorization in Fine-Tuned Large Language Models

 This repository contains the code and resources for our study on memorization in fine-tuned large language models, with a focus on the medical domain.
-Research done while at the [PRAIRIE Institute](https://prairie-institute.fr/) at the PSL University, under supervision of Prof. Olivier Cappé and Prof. Jamal Atif
+Research done while at the [PRAIRIE Institute](https://prairie-institute.fr/) at the PSL University in Paris, under the supervision of Prof. Olivier Cappé and Prof. Jamal Atif.

 ## Abstract